Swiss B2B Marketing-Report 2026

 The 5 Key Metrics That Really Drive B2B Marketing

-KPI | What it measures | Why it's important | Common mistakes |
+KPI | What it measures | Why it is important | Common mistakes |

-Lead to SQL CVR | Quality of leads | Bridge between Marketing and Sales | SQL not clearly defined |
+Lead to SQL CVR | Lead quality | Bridge between marketing and sales | SQL not clearly defined |

-Pipeline-Contribution | Business Impact | Links Marketing to revenue | Thinking of attribution as too complicated |
+Pipeline contribution | Business impact | Links marketing to revenue | Thinking that attribution is too complicated |

-Visibility | Early feedback | Early indicator of relevance | misinterpreting it as the ultimate goal |
+Visibility | Early feedback | Early indicator of relevance | Mistakenly interpreted as the ultimate goal |

-Click Rate | Genuine interest | Relevance of the message | Focusing solely on reach |
+Click rate | Genuine interest | Relevance of the message | Focusing exclusively on reach |

-Channel Allocation | Impact per channel | better prioritization | Decisions based on traffic rather than pipeline |
+Channel attribution | Impact per channel | Better prioritization | Decisions based on traffic rather than the pipeline |

 Lead to SQL Conversion Rate

-The key question is: How many of the generated leads actually become sales-qualified leads within a defined time frame?
+The key question is: How many of the generated leads actually become sales-qualified leads within a defined timeframe?

-Pipeline contribution is likely the most important metric for any team looking to align marketing more closely with business impact.
+The pipeline contribution is likely the most important metric for any team looking to align marketing more closely with business impact.

 It answers not only the question of whether leads are being generated, but also whether marketing is making a measurable contribution to the sales pipeline.
-Especially in the B2B environment, this is more relevant than reach, clicks, or sheer lead volume.
+Especially in the B2B environment, this is more relevant than reach, clicks, or mere lead volume.

 The key question is: What portion of the pipeline can be directly attributed to marketing activities?

-Common mistake: Teams endlessly debate attribution instead of starting with a pragmatic model.
+Common mistake: Teams debate attribution endlessly instead of starting with a pragmatic model.
 A simple, consistent model is better than none at all.

 Visibility